silasbw/kubernetes-external-secrets-cli/README.md

 ## Usage

-Get the `Secret` object you'd like to managed as an `ExternalSecret`:
+Get the `Secret` object you'd like to managed as an `ExternalSecret`.
+For example:

 ```
 kubectl -n my-app get secret my-app -o json > secret.json